-A bicycle parking facility, which will be covered and partly secure, will be built adjacent to the Marinus Ruppert building.
-This bicycle facility can be used by employees of Utrecht University.
-Moreover, new bicycle parking spaces will be added on the square in the form of staple bike racks.
+A bicycle parking facility, which is covered and partly secure, has been build adjacent to the Marinus Ruppert building.
+This bicycle facility can be used by employees of Utrecht University only.
+Moreover, new bicycle parking spaces are added on the square in the form of staple bike racks.

-The outdated sewage system will be replaced.
-This process will take place by means of an infiltration system that allows rainwater to drain into the ground first.
+The outdated sewage system has been replaced.
+This process has taken place by means of an infiltration system that allows rainwater to drain into the ground first.
 Rainwater will therefore stay in the area for longer, which promotes an optimal water balance and facilitates the sustainable use of the rainwater.
 The traditional storm sewer will remain in place to accommodate water volumes from extremely heavy rainfall.

-Greenery Large shrubs and new, mostly native trees will be planted on the square.
+Greenery Large shrubs and new, mostly native trees has been planted on the square.
 The selected landscaping plan also includes a wealth of flowering plants.
 This will improve the biodiversity while also catering to bees and other insects.
-Several of the current trees will need to be felled to allow for the installation of the sewage system and construction of the bicycle parking facilities.
-Some of them are in poor condition and need to be felled anyway.

-The new road surface will consist of reused concrete granulate.
-As much of the old paving as possible will be transported to a processing facility, which will then render it fit for reuse.
+The new road surface consists of reused concrete granulate.
+As much of the old paving as possible has been transported to a processing facility, which will then render it fit for reuse.

-Most of the parking spaces for cars at Leuvenplein will be eliminated.
+Most of the parking spaces for cars at Leuvenplein are eliminated.
 This also applies to the current parking spaces for the Casa Confetti building.
-A total of 21 parking spaces will be reinstated for use by Utrecht University.
-This will create additional space for bicycle parking and landscaping.
+A total of 21 parking spaces have been reinstated for use by Utrecht University.
+This creates additional space for bicycle parking and landscaping.

-Six underground waste containers will be installed near Casa Confetti (3 for residual waste, 1 for paper, 1 for glass and 1 for plastic).
-Four underground waste containers will be installed near the administration building (3 for residual waste and 1 for plastic).
+Six underground waste containers has been installed near Casa Confetti (3 for residual waste, 1 for paper, 1 for glass and 1 for plastic).
+Four underground waste containers have been installed near the administration building (3 for residual waste and 1 for plastic).